 Immigration

 Immigration is core to America’s strength and has been since our founding.
 Immigrants invigorate our communities, contribute to our culture, and grow our economy by starting businesses in greater numbers than native-born Americans.
-But our immigration system hasn’t seen major reforms in decades and is broken and outdated.
+But, our immigration system is broken, outdated, and in dire need of reform.
 There are more than 12 million immigrants currently living in the United States without a pathway to residency or citizenship, and more than 4.4 million close family members waiting abroad to join their loved ones through the family-based immigration system.
-The time is now to make sure that this system works and in a way that is humane, efficient, and accessible.
+The time is now to make sure that this system works and works in a way that is humane, efficient, and accessible.
+But the Trump administration’s anti-immigrant, mass deportation agenda has put all of our rights at risk.

-That is why I support comprehensive immigration reform and was proud to work on the U.S. Citizenship Act, House Democrats’ comprehensive immigration reform legislation.
-This bill includes measures like the bipartisan American Dream and Promise Act to enable young undocumented students and workers who were brought to this country as children to remain here.
-The American Dream and Promise Act establishes a process for eligible DACA, Temporary Protected States (TPS), and Deferred Enforced Departure (DED) recipients with a pathway to citizenship.
+That is why I have joined my colleagues in introducing the bipartisan H.R.
+1589, the American Dream and Promise Act of 2025 to enable young undocumented students and workers who were brought to this country as children to remain here.
+The American Dream and Promise Act would establish a process for eligible DACA, Temporary Protected States (TPS), and Deferred Enforced Departure (DED) recipients with a pathway to citizenship.
 This has the potential to provide immigration relief for over 3 million individuals, including over 130,000 Asian American and Pacific Islander immigrants.

 Muslim Ban